 A review of the effectiveness of the Group's ethics management programme was performed during the year and the programme was found to be effective in all material respects.

-Refer to pages 2 and 3 of Aspen's Social & Ethics Committee Report available online for more information on its approach to unethical conduct, including corruption, and the Group's ethics management programme.
+Refer to P pages 03 to 05 of Aspen's Social & Ethics Committee Report available nonline for more information on its approach to unethical conduct, including corruption, and the Group's ethics management programme.